hodquang/se691-conversational-agent/README.md

 - Install Cocoapod Dependencies (results: https://imgur.com/a/KAiisnK)
 pod install

+- Update keyboard.removeListener in the code!
+  - removeListener is in node-modules/react-native-gifted-chat/lib/MessageContainer.js
+  - replace it with the following code (https://imgur.com/a/0AhVK3m)

 - Change Directory back into the Chatbot (pod install kicks me out as well)
 cd se691-conversational-agent/Chatbot/